Basketball Offense - Stanford's Motion-Zone OffenseBy Dr. James Gels, From the Coach’s Clipboard Basketball Playbook

 But the trap could look like diagram L where X2 denies the pass back to the wing.
 Youth teams would have a problem here since most young kids are not strong enough to make the skip pass all the way from the corner out to the top or to the opposite wing O3.

 Diagram M shows a counter to this aggressive trapping.
 O5 stays at the high post.
-O2 back-cuts hard to the hoop for the pass from the corner, and now we have a 2-on-1 situation with the X3 defender.
+With the X2 defender overplaying and denying, O2 back-cuts hard to the hoop for the pass from the corner, and now we have a 2-on-1 situation with the X3 defender.
 O3 cuts in from the weak-side for a possible dump pass from O2.
 As soon as O2 cuts, O1 moves quickly to the ball-side wing.
 If the pass to O2 cutting through is not open, O1 will now be open on the wing as the X2 defender will tend to trail inside with O2 on the cut, freeing up O1 on the wing.